Frequency-Enhanced Diffusion Models: Curriculum-Guided Semantic Alignment for Zero-Shot Skeleton Action Recognition: Introduction

-However, despite this theoretical promise, the direct application of standard diffusion paradigms to ZSAR exposes critical vulnerabilities rooted in the interplay between signal frequency and semantic interpretation. \textbf{Firstly}, regarding frequency, skeletal actions are spectrally diverse, comprising low-frequency structural components (representing global pose trajectories) and high-frequency details (encoding rapid, fine-grained dynamics)~\cite{wu2025frequency}. \marked{As illustrated in Fig.~\ref{fig:heatmap}, this distinction is clearly visible in ground-truth skeleton sequences: high-frequency micro-dynamics concentrate at the extremities (e.g., foot acceleration in \textit{Kicking something}) and are nearly absent in near-static actions such as \textit{Reading}.} However, standard diffusion models face a \textit{dual spectral bottleneck} that independently constrains high-frequency synthesis.
+However, despite this theoretical promise, the direct application of standard diffusion paradigms to ZSAR exposes critical vulnerabilities rooted in the interplay between signal frequency and semantic interpretation. \textbf{Firstly}, regarding frequency, skeletal actions are spectrally diverse, comprising low-frequency structural components (representing global pose trajectories) and high-frequency details (encoding rapid, fine-grained dynamics)~\cite{wu2025frequency, xia2026efsidetrefficientfrequencysemanticintegration}.
+As illustrated in Fig.~\ref{fig:heatmap}, we decompose ground-truth skeleton sequences using the DCT along the temporal axis and visualize three components for each action: (1)~the original skeleton with all frequency components; (2)~the low-frequency reconstruction retaining only coefficients $k < L/4$, which captures global pose topology; and (3)~a high-frequency energy heat map, where bubble size at each joint indicates the magnitude of the high-frequency residual ($k \geq L/4$).
+The contrast is clear: for dynamic actions such as \textit{Kicking something} or \textit{Clapping}, large bubbles concentrate at the foot, leg, and hand joints, reflecting the rapid micro-dynamics that are critical for distinguishing these classes.
+For near-static actions such as \textit{Reading}, bubbles are uniformly small, confirming that the low-frequency reconstruction already captures the relevant motion.
+This visualization directly demonstrates that high-frequency components are action-discriminative and must not be suppressed—yet the standard Diffusion Transformer does precisely that.
+However, standard diffusion models face a \textit{dual spectral bottleneck} that independently constrains high-frequency synthesis.
 On the architectural side, recent theoretical findings~\cite{si2022inception} reveal that Transformers, empirically identified as the optimal backbone for diffusion-based ZSAR~\cite{do2025bridging}, exhibit an inherent ``low-pass'' inductive bias, causing the backbone to act as a spectral filter that smooths out sharp, rapid motion cues essential for distinguishing complex actions.
 On the optimization side, standard Mean Squared Error objectives inherently average out stochastic high-frequency variations, while training dynamics favor low-frequency convergence~\cite{zhang2018unreasonable, rahaman2019spectral}.
 Together, these dual biases result in generated motions that are structurally coherent but dynamically oversmoothed, lacking the discriminative high-frequency fidelity required for zero-shot recognition.\textbf{Secondly}, regarding semantics, current methods~\cite{do2025bridging} face a semantic-dynamic ambiguity.
 Conditioning generation solely on coarse-grained class labels (e.g., ``Walking'') fails to explicitly convey the fine-grained physical dynamics—such as tempo, rhythm, and intensity—that define the motion's spectral signature.
 Without this explicit dynamic guidance, the model struggles to determine whether high-frequency components in the target data represent essential action details (as in ``Punching/Slapping'') or mere noise (as in ``Sitting down''), leading to synthesized features that are either structurally oversmoothed or polluted with hallucinations.